redsunink/brevifolia-gatsby-forestry/content/posts/physical-introduction.md

 This is the way I understand the role God is serving to people: leaving a variety of laws, systems, rules and events - and designing a much simpler system.
 Simplifying complex systems adds layers to the bubble.
 Understanding them - makes it more transparent.
 So my final goal is to accept **reality.** To stop simplifying, but accept everything in it's complexity - this is the way I see joy of life.
 The way of absolute freedom.

+Keep up with this blog - let's grow together.